stefano-garzarella/snp-svsm-vtpm/README.md

 ### Build machine

-This repository contains the QEMU code, EDK2 code, MS TPM simulator, and several Rust projects, so I recommend that you install the following packages (for Fedora 41) to use the scripts contained in this demo:
+This repository contains the QEMU code, EDK2 code, TCG TPM simulator, and several Rust projects, so I recommend that you install the following packages (for Fedora 41) to use the scripts contained in this demo: